Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Affordable Care Act (ACA)

-Affordable Care Act or ACA (also known as the Patient Protection and Affordable Care Act or Obamacare) and is the landmark health reform legislation signed into law in March 2010.
+The Affordable Care Act or ACA (also known as the Patient Protection and Affordable Care Act or Obamacare) is landmark health reform legislation signed into law in March 2010.
 Key provisions are intended to extend coverage to millions of uninsured Americans, implement measures that will lower health care costs and improve system efficiency, and eliminate industry practices that include rescission and denial of coverage due to pre-existing conditions.

-Agent
+Agent (Insurance Agent)

 Annual Limit